mfroeling/QMRITools-website/pages/seg_seg.md

 ---

-The `SegmentData` function within the `QMRITools` package is designed to automatically segment lower extremity muscles of the hip, thigh, and leg.
+The `SegmentData` function within the `QMRITools` package is designed to automatically segment lower extremity muscles of healthy subjects of the hip, thigh, and leg.
 This function is an essential tool in the [Segmentationtools](https://www.qmritools.com/tool/segmentationtools) package, leveraging advanced neural networks for precise muscle segmentation.

 ## Function Overview